Hydrolysis: Polysaccharides

 Monosaccharides can be linked together by glycosidic bonds, which can be cleaved by hydrolysis.
 Two, three, several or many monosaccharides thus linked form disaccharides, trisaccharides, oligosaccharides, or polysaccharides, respectively.
 Enzymes that hydrolyze glycosidic bonds are called "glycoside hydrolases" or "glycosidases".

 The best-known disaccharide is sucrose (table sugar).
 Hydrolysis of sucrose yields glucose and fructose.
 Invertase is a sucrase used industrially for the hydrolysis of sucrose to so-called invert sugar.
 Lactase is essential for digestive hydrolysis of lactose in milk; many adult humans do not produce lactase and cannot digest the lactose in milk.

 The hydrolysis of polysaccharides to soluble sugars can be recognized as saccharification.
 Malt made from barley is used as a source of β-amylase to break down starch into the disaccharide maltose, which can be used by yeast to produce beer.
 Other amylase enzymes may convert starch to glucose or to oligosaccharides.
 Cellulose is first hydrolyzed to cellobiose by cellulase and then cellobiose is further hydrolyzed to glucose by beta-glucosidase.
 Ruminants such as cows are able to hydrolyze cellulose into cellobiose and then glucose because of symbiotic bacteria that produce cellulases.

+DNA

+Hydrolysis of DNA occurs at a significant rate in vivo.
+For example, it is estimated that in each human cell 2,000 to 10,000 DNA purine bases turn over every day due to hydrolytic depurination, and that this is largely counteracted by specific rapid DNA repair processes.
+Hydrolytic DNA damages that fail to be accurately repaired may contribute to carcinogenesis and ageing.